lovasoa/marshmallow_dataclass/README.md

 )
 ```

-You can also set a predefined marshmallow field
+You can also pass a marshmallow field `NewType`.
-for your new type:

 ```python
 import marshmallow